bryanlzc/neo4j-assignment/README.md

 ORDER BY score DESC, name ASC
 ```
 Note: High eigenvector score means that a node is connected to many nodes who themselves have high scores
+We can use Neo4j's graph data science library to find out the most influential country using eigenvector centrality algorithm.
+This means that Vietnam is highly centralized and connected to other nodes with high score.

 ## Identify the total transacted amount in each individual country sorted by descending order (Answer: Vietnam - Highest amount transacted)